adfeel220/MultiAgentPathFindingMILP.jl/docs/src/theories.md

 ## Introduction

-We investigate the general formulation of MAPH problems as binary mixed-integer programming.
+We investigate the general formulation of MAPF problems as binary mixed-integer programming.

-In plain language, a Multi-Agent Path Finding (MAPH) problem is that a group of agents wants to travel through a network.
+In plain language, a Multi-Agent Path Finding (MAPF) problem is that a group of agents wants to travel through a network.
 Each agent has its own starting point and destination.
 We need to find a routing schedule that determines the path of all agents where they arrive at their destinations without colliding each other.

 Let's first introduce some important notations.